aafkegros/MicroscopyNodes/docs/tutorials/3_objects.md

     - Frontface culling
       > If ticked, clips out the axes that are closest to the camera or viewpoint, so that they do not obstruct the view.
     - Separate planes
-      > For each plane (xy bottom, top etc) you can check whether they will be drawn
+      > For each plane (xy bottom, top etc) you can select whether they will be drawn

 -  {{ svg("material") }} Shader options
     - Color